 At the same time, those occupying the hut with a reservation are expected to extend backcountry hospitality to those visiting the hut.
 We often have parties who have become cold or wet stop to dry off at the hut.
 Help them get squared away.
 Wendy would approve.

-Guides should contact the Team at bmah49 AT hotmail.com or at accwhistler AT gmail.com for rates and booking availability.
-Please ensure that you copy both parties on your email to improve your chances of success.
+Guides should contact the Team at accwhistler AT gmail.com for rates and booking availability.
+Please ensure that you have all requisite information to improve your chances of success.

 Please also note that helicopter or sled assistance or access is not permitted anywhere in the Marriott Basin.
 The area is zoned non-mechanized, and we are expected to maintain that usage as a condition of our tenure.

 What You’ll Find At The Hut

 **Further renovations were completed in September 2017.
 Approximate 230 volunteer days went into the renovations that in 2015 and over 90 volunteer days have been put in in the past two weeks as of 171001.
 This is fairly typical of the annual volunteer contribution.**

 The hut is a modest gothic-arch styled cabin.
 There are two floors.
 The lower floor contains the main entrance on the north side (in the winter it is often below the snow pack surface although frequently a trail is dug down to the door), which hosts a kitchen table, two six person tables, four long benches (good for 16 people), and four folding chairs (these can be hung from hooks in the mudroom for more space for small groups).
 There are two banquettes that will seat up to four people each but are more comfortable for three each There are four sinks (with buckets underneath), and a counter with three cook stations for you to cook and do kitchen prep.